Skip to Content

 Essential Oils

-The three essential oils I take to every birth are lavender, lemon and peppermint.
+The three essential oils for labor I take to every birth are lavender, lemon and peppermint.
 Lemon and peppermint, but especially lemon, are perfect to help prevent, stop or ease vomiting during labor.

 The easiest way to use an essential oil during labor is to sniff it straight out of the bottle or put a few drops on the cap and sniff the cap.
 A cotton ball works well too.